audioset/ontology/README.md

 Dan Ellis dpwe@google.com

-v1 2017-03-02
+v1 2017-03-06

-The file [ontology.json](ontology.json) contains the current definition of the [Audio Set](https://research.google.com/audioset/) ontology, a hierarchical set of audio event classes.
+The file [ontology.json](ontology.json) contains the current definition of the [AudioSet](https://research.google.com/audioset/) ontology, a hierarchical set of audio event classes.

 The json file describes a list of sound entity objects.
 Each object contains